 I am here to share that enthusiasm with you, drawing on my conversations about literature with people ranging from beginning university students to expert readers.
 I will also share some tips for getting more out of what you read, and some of my own thoughts about some of my favorite classics.
 On occasion, Guest Writers may appear as well, to share their ideas about literature with you.

 What Can You Find on the Site?
 Click “Continue Reading” for index:

 - HOME: Click to reach the front page of the site.
 Links to all the blog posts are listed, the most recent at the top.
 Scroll down to see all.
 Click “Continue Reading” to see all of any post that looks interesting.

-- ABOUT SOME GREAT LIT: Posts featuring thoughts and ideas about famous authors and works, with the purpose of helping you read and interpret them.
+- THOUGHTS ON THE GREATS: Posts featuring thoughts and ideas about famous authors and works, with the purpose of helping you read and interpret them.

-- LIT 101: HOW-TO’S: Series of posts to help you learn to read classic Poetry or Fiction (still in progress), step-by-step.
+- LIT 101: GET MORE MEANING: Series of posts to help you learn to read classic Poetry or Fiction (still in progress), step-by-step.
 Also includes a Reading Resources category.

 - WHY LITERATURE?
 Posts focusing on reasons to read classic literature and what qualities make it classic.